 Is it possible to work with other people and have nothing to do with politics?
 Think of a work environment with the healthiest political environment possible.
 What makes it possible?

-This book is heavy.
+Making Things Happen book is heavy.
 Very heavy.
 370 wide pages, full of text, with some diagrams here and there.
-Fortunately, the author takes his work very seriously, but he doesn’t take himself too seriously, which means that his book is sprinkled with nice, humerous sentences which lighten it all up somewhat.
+Fortunately, the author takes his work very seriously, but he doesn’t take himself too seriously, which means that his book is sprinkled with nice, humorous sentences which lighten it all up somewhat.

-In the end, I have trouble judging because, other than directing a small business, I have never managed projects of the human and technical complexity levels that the author is talking about.
-Furthermore, this book is clearly geared more towards people who work in large organizations, just like Results Without Authority, and even more specifically to people who work in the software development field, even though the author visibly does his best to be as general as possible – but there are so many references to the software industry that he does not achieve his objective.
+In the end, I have trouble judging because other than directing a small business, I have never managed projects of the human and technical complexity levels that the author is talking about.
+Furthermore, this book is clearly geared more towards people who work in large organizations, just like The Effective Executive, and even more specifically to people who work in the software development field, even though the author visibly does his best to be as general as possible – but there are so many references to the software industry that he does not achieve his objective.

 I would say, therefore, that it is obvious from reading this book that Scott Berkun is someone who has a lot of experience in this subject and that he has mastered it exceedingly well.
 I know that one day I will have to manage more complex development projects than those in my current company, and I won’t hesitate to dive into this book to pull out the tricks and ideas or find answers to specific problems.
-This book therefore has a place on the bookshelf for all project managers who work in large organizations.
+This book, Making Things Happen therefore has a place on the bookshelf for all project managers who work in large organizations.
 Once again, for $39.00, if this book only gives you one good idea, it will largely pay for itself.
 If you are a project lead in the software industry, dig in.
-This book is made for you ;
+This book is made for you;

 - Very thorough